deeplab-ai/denvis/README.md

 Note #2: AutoDock Vina docking outputs for DUD-E are also provided in `.sdf` format from David Koes Lab.
 The results have been downloaded from the original [link](http://bits.csb.pitt.edu/files/docked_dude.tar) (5GB) and processed to extract the docking scores only, which are stored in `.csv` format in the link provided above.
 If you wish to extract the docking scores from the original `.sdf` files, download docked data from the original link and run the `parse_autodock_outputs.py` script (for this you might need the following extra python packages: `rdkit`, `click`, `tqdm`).

 Note #3: Docking outputs with Gold, Glide, Surflex and Flex algorithms are, unfortunately, not publicly available.
 They have been kindly made available to us by [Dr. Liliane Mouawad](https://science.institut-curie.org/research/biology-chemistry-of-radiations-cell-signaling-and-cancer-axis/cmbc/chemistry-and-modelling-for-protein-recognition/team-members/?mbr=liliane-mouawad) and are from this [paper](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-016-0167-x).
 To enable reproduction of our paper results, we make available our computed performance metrics for each of these methods and each target protein in DUD-E.

+Note #4: If you manually download and extract the data you might need to update the data paths in the notebooks below.

 ## 2. Set-up environment
 The following packages are required for running the noteboks: